imanidev/imanidev/README.md

 ### Hi, I'm Imani.
 Thanks for stopping by!

-I'm an early-stage Software Engineer excited to learn more about code, solve problems and to build exciting and innovative tools along the way.
+I'm a Software Engineer excited to learn more about code, solve problems and to build exciting and innovative tools along the way.

 Currently, I am learning JavaScript and Python.